buzzqw/TUS/OBSS/markdown-separati/en/20-the-spells.md

 Necromantic energy washes over a creature of your choice that you can see within range, draining moisture and vitality from it.
 The target must make a Fortitude Saving Throw.
 If it fails the Saving Throw, the target takes 8d8 necrotic damage, or half as much damage if it succeeds.
 This spell has no effect on undead or constructs.

-If the target is a nonmagical plant that isn't a creature, such as a tree or shrub, it doesn't make a Saving Throw; it simply withers and dies.
+If the target is a nonmagical plant that isn' \*\*t a creature, such as a tree or shrub, it doesn' \*\*t make a Saving Throw; it simply withers and dies.

 **For each Magic Critical Success** obtained in the Magic Check, the damage increases by 4d8.